uhray/crud/README.md

   * *data* - This is the same as the *data* argument.

   * *query* - This is the same as the *query* argument.

+  * *metadata* - This is the metadata that can be passed along.

   * *callback* - This is the same as the *callback* argument.